General Information About the Chemistry Major:

 Information for Advisors and Advisees:

 This information, regarding Chemistry Placement, will aid in advising, both during first-year orientation or for pre-registration during the semester.
-If you have any questions regarding Chemistry Placement after reading this information, please contact Professor David E. Hansen (x2731 or firstname.lastname@example.org).
+If you have any questions regarding Chemistry Placement after reading this information, please contact Professor Stephen Cartier (x5480 or firstname.lastname@example.org).

 Please read the following information carefully:

-For the vast majority of Amherst College students, Chemistry 151 or Chemistry 155 followed by Chemistry 161 are the appropriate first courses in the department: Since some calculus is used in Chemistry 155 while Chemistry 151 is calculus-free, chemistry placement is based primarily (but not exclusively) upon a student's Math placement.
-To a good (but again not perfect) first approximation, students who have been placed into Math 121 or 211 are placed into Chemistry 155; students who have been placed into Math 111 are placed into Chemistry 151.
-(While some high school background in chemistry is useful for students who have been placed in Chemistry 155, having taken AP Chemistry is certainly not a requirement.)
+For the vast majority of Amherst College students, Chemistry 151 or Chemistry 155 followed by Chemistry 161 are the appropriate first courses in the department: Since some calculus is used in Chemistry 155 while Chemistry 151 is calculus-free, chemistry placement is based upon prior preparation in both math and the physical sciences.
+And please note that while some high school background in chemistry is useful for students who have been placed in Chemistry 155, having taken AP or IB Chemistry is certainly not a requirement.
 Finally, students who have been placed into Math 105 may not begin chemistry in the fall semester but may then enroll in Chemistry 151 in the spring (the "off-semester" of Chemistry 151).
-Note that students who have placed into Chemistry 155 will need to take the course in the fall semester as it is not offered in the spring.

 Students with college credit: Occasionally, entering students have credit from previous college chemistry courses.
-These students should speak with the Chemistry Department Chair regarding appropriate placement into courses and requirements for the major.
+These students should speak with the Chemistry Department Chair (Professor Anthony Bishop, x8316 or email@example.com) regarding appropriate placement into courses and requirements for the major.